 The downside of the rapid delivery of this powerful, THC-laden substance is an overwhelming sense of paranoia triggered even in habitual smokers.
 Dabbing also calls for more specialized equipment than smoking marijuana.
 The final core difference between marijuana and shatter is the price.
 Concentrates are much more expensive.
 Prices are still higher on the black market.

 Harmful Side Effects of Dabbing Drugs

-Dabbing is linked with a number of dangerous side effects like a rapid heartbeat, blackouts, crawling sensations on the skin, loss of consciousness, and psychotic symptoms such as paranoia and hallucinations.
+Dabbing is linked with several dangerous side effects like a rapid heartbeat, blackouts, crawling sensations on the skin, loss of consciousness, and psychotic symptoms such as paranoia and hallucinations.

-Meanwhile, a study conducted by researchers at Portland State University found that dabbing also may expose people to elevated levels of toxins including carcinogenic compounds.
-What the scientists found is that the higher the temperature the substance is exposed to, the more carcinogens, toxins, and potential irritants that are produced.
+Meanwhile, a study conducted by researchers at Portland State University found that dabbing also may expose people to elevated levels of toxins, including carcinogenic compounds.
+The scientists found that the higher the temperature the substance is exposed to, the more carcinogens, toxins, and potential irritants are produced.

 The temperatures required for dabbing put people at a greater risk than other methods.
-As a result, people who dab are being exposed to harmful chemicals including methacrolein and benzene.
+As a result, people who dab are exposed to harmful chemicals, including methacrolein and benzene.
 Likewise, another study found that more than 80% of marijuana extracts are contaminated with poisonous solvents and pesticides.

 The Dangers of Dabbing Drugs

 Because dabbing involves using marijuana with a much higher THC concentration, its physical and psychological effects may be more severe.
 Additionally, in creating the vapor to be smoked, the paraphernalia on which the dab is placed is often heated to temperatures greater than 400 degrees Celsius.